tezosman/Getting_and_Cleaning_Data_Assignment/CodeBook.md

 Dependencies:
 ======================================

-reshape2 and data.table libraries are requires to run run_analysis.R
+reshape2 and data.table libraries are required to run run_analysis.R